The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Results

 Furthermore, we investigated how perplexity relates to each programming language's age.
 This was motivated by the observation that language design principles have evolved over time, with more recent languages typically featuring stronger typing systems and more standardized syntax---characteristics that Husein \etal~\citeyearpar{husein2025llms} found to provide clearer context for code prediction models.
 In Figure~\ref{fig:year-perplexity} we visualize the release dates of the programming languages against their median perplexity.
-The languages that we previously observed to have the lowest perplexity (\ie C\#, Java, Ruby, CSS, and HTML) were released more recently than those with higher perplexity (\ie Perl, C++, C).
-This observation aligns with the fact that languages have shifted over time from low- to high-level, and as previously observed, high-level programming languages seem to be more predictable with LLMs.
+Qualitatively, languages at the low-perplexity end (\eg Go, C\#, Java) were released more recently than several high-perplexity languages (\eg Shell, C).
+At language granularity ($n=14$), Pearson correlation yields $r=-0.68$ ($p \approx 0.008$) and Spearman~$\rho=-0.73$ ($p \approx 0.003$) between year and median perplexity, \ie younger languages' years are associated with lower median perplexity.